Sysinfocus/greeter/README.md

-# greeter
+# Sysinfocus Greeter
-A simple app to manage events to greet
+A simple app to manage events to greet.